 There’s been much commentary around the shrinking pool of investable public equities in recent years.
 One way this happens is when more companies leave the market through de-listings (mainly down to mergers and acquisitions) than join through new listings/initial public offerings (IPOs).
 (Read more: How should investors respond to the stock market’s dwindling status).

 But buybacks also remove equity from the public markets.
 By carrying out a similar calculation to that used above but applying it to the stock market rather than individual companies, we can get a sense for the scale of this “de-equitisation” trend.
 Unlike the previous analysis which focussed on net buybacks alone, this captures the combined effect of net buybacks and new entrants/delistings.
 We refer to this as “net equity supply”.
 Our analysis is based on the broad stock market of large, mid, and small companies in each country to remove any distortions from companies being promoted/demoted from one size segment to another.
 For the same reason we focus on individual countries rather than regions.
 The aim here is to capture only genuine changes in equity supply.

 In the 12 months to July 2023, net equity supply was negative in the US, UK, Japan, France, and Germany (Figure 3).
 However, what is most striking is that the pace of de-equitisation has recently been greater in non-US markets than in the US.
 Mergers and acquisitions explain some of this.
-For example, UK companies have traded at a discount to US companies, making them attractive acquisition targets by both US companies and private equity.
+For example, UK companies have traded at a discount to US companies, making them attractive acquisition targets by both US companies and private equity (Are overseas takeovers a threat to the UK stock market).
 Delistings have also picked up considerably in Japan, with figures for last year almost triple what they were a decade earlier.